 I highly recommend curcumin extracts in both osteoarthritis and rheumatoid arthritis.
 The form that is the most effective, both in raising blood levels of curcumin and in clinical trials is Theracurmin.

 There is more truth to the expression ‘an apple a day keeps the doctor away’ than you may think!
-Apples are a good source of quercitin, which is a naturally occurring bioflavonoid that is increasingly used in the treatment of inflammatory diseases (bioflavonoids are frequently found in nature alongside vitamin C).
+Apples are a good source of quercitin, which is a naturally occurring bioflavonoid that is increasingly used in the treatment of inflammatory diseases (Bioflavonoids are sometimes referred to as vitamin P. Flavonoids are widely distributed in plants and are known for their antioxidant activity…. are frequently found in nature alongside What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…).
 Many plant foods contain flavonoid compounds, which are known to inhibit inflammation.16 These are found in fruits and vegetables, especially in red/blue foods such as berries and beetroot, as well as red onions.
 One red onion, or a cup of berries, or three servings of greens provides about 10mg of quercitin.
 Other good sources of quercitin include red wine, tea, grapefruit, broccoli, squash, red grapes, cranberries and citrus fruits.
 This is one reason why vegetarian diets have proven highly effective in reducing pain and inflammation.

 Quercitin is a potent anti-inflammatory and one of the most abundant antioxidants.17 It works with Vitamin C and E to protect against free-radical damage and also helps stabilise cells and reduce the breakdown of collagen (the material needed by the body to maintain healthy joint tissue) – all of which are important in the management of arthritis.

-It inhibits the production of the pro-inflammatory Cox and Lox enzymes and other inflammatory cytokines18 as well as prostaglandins (type 2)19 and also inhibits the release of histamine, which is involved in inflammatory reactions.
-Quercitin helps zinc, another key antioxidant mineral, get inside cells20.
+It inhibits the production of the pro-inflammatory Cox and Lox enzymes and other inflammatory cytokines18 as well as prostaglandins (type 2)19 and also inhibits the release of Histamine is a chemical naturally produced by various cells in the body.
+A large amount of histamine is produced within mast cells where it forms…, which is involved in inflammatory reactions.
+Quercitin helps What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…, another key antioxidant mineral, get inside cells20.

 A study in 2017 from the University of Medical Sciences in Tehran, Iran,21evaluated the effect of 500mg of quercetin in 50 women with rheumatoid arthritis.
 After eight weeks, quercetin abolished early morning stiffness and reduced morning pain by 42 per cent and after-activity pain by 37 per cent, while pain increased in the placebo group.
 Disease activity, overall wellbeing and disability assessment also significantly improved in the quercetin group.